MicrosoftDocs/edge-developer/microsoft-edge/webview2/concepts/browser-features.md

 keywords: IWebView2, IWebView2WebView, WebView2, webview, wpf apps, wpf, edge, ICoreWebView2, ICoreWebView2Host, browser control, edge html
 no-loc: ["Autofill for Addresses", "Autofill for Passwords", Autofill for Payments", Browser Extensions", "Browser Task Manager", "Collections", "Continue-where-I-left-off prompt", "Downloads", "Edge Shopping", "Family Safety", "Favorites", "Hotkeys", "IE Mode" ,"Immersive Reader", "Intrusive Ads", "Read Aloud", "Smart Screen", "Translate", "Tracking Prevention", "Profile and Identity", "Web Payment API", "Windows Defender Application Guard","edge:// URLs"]
 ---
-# Browser feature differences between Microsoft Edge and WebView2
+# Feature differences between Microsoft Edge and WebView2

 WebView2 is based on the new Microsoft Edge browser.
 You have the opportunity to extend features from the browser to WebView2-based apps, which is useful.
 However, since WebView2 isn't limited to browser-like apps, there are some browser features that need to be modified or removed.
 This article provides the following information.